anon-real/DistributedSigsClient/README.md

 ## Running the code
 ### Development mode
-To run the code in development run `sbt "run 9001"` in the main directory to start the server.
+To run the code in development run `sbt "run 9001"` in the main directory to start the client.
 Load the UI in http://localhost:9001. replace 9001 with your desired port.
 ### TODO run in production and binaries